Cats (musical): Film adaptations

 Steven Spielberg's former animation studio Amblimation had planned an animated adaptation of the musical in the 1990s.
 The film was to be set in war-torn London during World War II, but the project was abandoned with the studio's closure in 1997.
 The following year, a direct-to-video film was released.
 The film was directed by David Mallet and was shot at the Adelphi Theatre in London.
 It starred Elaine Paige as Grizabella, John Mills as Gus, Ken Page as Old Deuteronomy, and Michael Gruber as Munkustrap.

 A film adaptation directed by Tom Hooper for Universal Pictures, Amblin Entertainment and Working Title Films was released on 20 December 2019.
 The film starred James Corden as Bustopher Jones, Judi Dench as Old Deuteronomy, Jason Derulo as Rum Tum Tugger, Idris Elba as Macavity, Jennifer Hudson as Grizabella, Ian McKellen as Gus, Taylor Swift as Bombalurina, Rebel Wilson as Jennyanydots and Francesca Hayward as Victoria.
 Swift collaborated with Andrew Lloyd Webber for a new song called "Beautiful Ghosts."
 The movie was negatively received by both critics and audiences, and was also a box-office bomb.
 Andrew Lloyd Webber disowned the film, claiming that it convinced him to get a therapy dog.

 Reception

 Box office

-Cats is a commercial blockbuster.
+Cats was a commercial blockbuster.
 Its worldwide box office gross of over US$2 billion by 1994 made it the highest grossing musical in history at the time.